Netflix lost the best picture battle, but its war with Hollywood is just getting started

 In the days leading up to the 91st Academy Awards, Hollywood's old guard was bracing for a tough night that could see a streaming company win the best picture Oscar, hastening the death of the traditional moviegoing experience.

 The host-free ceremony was already mired in public relations stumbles and controversy, issues magnified by the show's steep, multiyear ratings decline.
-A big win for Netflix and Alfonso Cuarón's critically adored "Roma" would make matters worse.
+A big win for Netflix and Alfonso Cuarón's critically adored "Roma" would make matters worse for establishment studios and multiplex chains.

 But by Monday morning, not even after-party hangovers could dampen the industry's celebration.